Actindo-AG/Documentation/PIM/API/03_Products.md

 You have to include all required attributes in the JSON file and provide them with a value.
 The *attributeSetId* value must be an already existing value in *DataHub*.

 Depending on the information you want to add, you have to add the corresponding attribute.
 For a complete list of the attributes relevant for the attribute set of the product you want to add, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute set*.
-Alternatively, you can find a list of all existing PIM attributes in *DataHub > Settings > Attributes*.
+Alternatively, you can find a list of all existing PIM attributes under *DataHub > Settings > Attributes*.

 [comment]: <> (Stimmt das?
-In API Request sample gibt es viel mehr?
-PIM Basic set + ...?)
+In API Request sample gibt es mehr?
+54 vs. 64 -> PIM Basic set + zusätzliche Attributen in den anderen sets?)

 For detailed information on the data types, see [Data types](../../DataHub/UserInterface/04_DataTypeList.md).

-### Request sample
+### Request samples

 Create a PIM product with an SKU and assign an attribute set to it.